sonu2027/engineering-resource-management-system/README.md

 - These challenges taught me that while AI is incredibly helpful, it's important to manually validate and understand the code, especially in critical areas.

-# Your approach to validating and understanding AI suggestions
+# My approach to validating and understanding AI suggestions

 To validate and understand AI-generated code suggestions, I followed a hands-on approach: